-- The First Week of Advent --

 As the Parish grew so did the need for a larger church.
 In July 1953 the original wooden building was moved to the rear of the church site and turned to face Smith Street.
 The present church was built in 1953-54 and dedicated on September 12, 1954.
 The old church was torn down in 1975 and replaced with the present two-story parish hall and education building.

-The system we now use, “ParishSoft” , has the functionality to allow parishioners to register online and create “My Own Church” accounts.
+The system we now use, “ParishSoft” , has functionality that allows parishioners to register online and create “My Own Church” accounts.
 This allows you to update your personal information, including: mailing address, phone number(s) and email, and even track your donations.